 First, take care of some housekeeping issues before your trip

 If you are not currently signed up for the Global Entry program, I would advise you to do so.
-It will save you a major headache when traveling period, but especially internationally.
-It will allow you to smoothly transition from customs to your gate during your departure and from customs to your destination upon arrival.
+It will save you a significant headache when traveling period, but especially internationally.
+It will allow you to smoothly transition from customs to your gate during your departure and from Customs to your destination upon arrival.

-For a long flight, it’s worth paying a little extra to secure a seat that offers you extra leg room.
+For a long flight, it’s worth paying a little extra to secure a seat that offers you extra legroom.
 Did I mention that it’s a long flight?
 Once you have ascertained which flight you will be booking, you should immediately go to Seat Guru to check out where is the best seat is on your flight.
-Just key in the name of your airline, your flight number and your date of departure and a map of the seating for the entire plan will appear along with details on which seats are winners (that recline or are on exit rows) and which are duds (with non-reclining seats and close to restrooms – note: this may be a bonus if you have an active bladder).
+Key in your flight details and a seating chart will appear with information on which seats are winners (that recline or are on exit rows) and which seats are duds (with non-reclining seats and close to restrooms – note: this may be a bonus if you have an active bladder).
 This will allow you to select the best seat for your budget.
 Tip: If you have long legs, you will prefer aisle seating.